bnb-chain/bc-migration-tool/README.md

 - `--bls-pubkey ${BLS_PUBKEY}`: The BLS public key you want to use.
 - `--operator-account ${OPERATOR_ACCOUNT}`: The BSC address you want to use as the operator address.
 - `--ledger/--private-key/--keystore-path`: The way you want to provide your BSC account.
 You can choose one of them.
+- `--index`: To specify the account you want to use on ledger.
+Default is zero, means your first account.

 ## Contributing